-Parental Relocation & Move Away
+Parental Relocation & Move Away Cases in San Diego

 visitation rights, however, a move away can become a complicated legal issue.
 Parental

 Court Approval for Move Away Cases

 of the child, and your relocation request will need to show that the move

 The court will look at such issues as:

 - The reason for the move.
 A parent wishing to relocate simply to spite the

 - The impact the move will have on the child’s relationship with the

 If the move is far away but is not too far for regular visits, it may

 Contact a parental relocation attorney from Claery & Hammond, LLP today to learn more about your rights and options.